-The tensioner should be quiet when the engine is running.
-Any squealing, rumbling, growling or chirping noises should be investigated.
+The tensioner should be quiet, when the engine is running.
+So, any squealing, rumbling, growling or chirping noises, should be investigated.
 Use a mechanic’s stethoscope to pinpoint the source of the noise.
-The same goes for all the engine-driven accessories (water pump, alternator, PS pump and A/C compressor).
+And, the same goes for all the engine-driven accessories (water pump, alternator, PS pump and A/C compressor).

-Check the movement of the tensioner arm with the engine off.
-Use a socket with a long handle ratchet or breaker bar; on the tensioner pulley center bolt to rotate the tensioner.
+Check the movement of the tensioner arm, with the engine off.
+Use a socket with a long handle ratchet or breaker bar, on the tensioner pulley center bolt.
+Then, try to rotate the tensioner.
 Consequently, you should be able to feel tension pulling it back.
-But, if it does not move it may be jammed or seized.
+So, if it does not move, it may be jammed or seized.

-Also, note the position of the arm on the automatic tensioner.
-Many units have marks on the housing that show the normal range the arm can pivot.
-If the position of the arm is outside these marks; it indicates a problem (the belt may be too long or too short, or the tensioner may be jammed).
+Also, note the position of the arm, on the automatic tensioner.
+Because, many units have marks on the housing, that show the normal range the arm can pivot.
+So, if the position of the arm is outside these marks, it indicates a problem.
+Consequently, (the belt may be too long or too short, or the tensioner may be jammed).

-Also, with the belt removed try spinning the pulleys by hand.
-All pulleys should turn freely with no binding, roughness or wobble.
-Any binding, roughness or wobble; means these parts are bad and need to be replaced.
+Also, with the belt removed, try spinning the pulleys by hand.
+So, all pulleys should turn freely with no binding, roughness or wobble.
+Finally, any binding, roughness or wobble, means these parts are bad and need to be replaced.

-So, the problem with the drive belt tensioner is that once it goes; it usually means replacing the pulleys and sometimes the drive belt itself.
-Finally, it’s not usually a one-part replacement job.
+So, the problem with the automatic belt tensioner is that, once it goes.
+It usually means replacing the pulleys and sometimes, the drive belt itself.
+Finally, it’s not usually, a one-part replacement job.